colewentzel/colewentzel.github.io/_posts/2024-04-25-so-you-want-to-make-a-website.md

 <p style="margin-top: 0;"><i>Frantic cries for help.
 And despair.</i></p>
 </div>

  Now I had to get back to investigating.
 In the docs, I'm told to run `tools/init`.
-This is a a bash script, so I can't run the build file provided in `\tools` in Powershell.
+This is a bash script, so I can't run the build file provided in `\tools` in Powershell.
 I switched to Windows Subsystem for Linux (WSL) to run it, and I still got an error `-bash: '\r': command not found`.

 Not great.
 Terrible in fact.
 Luckily, Google comes to the rescue again.
 I saw that Windows style newline characters can cause issues and using `dos2unix` can make these scripts Unix compatible.